ThePowerOfSwift/TransL8/README.md

 ## Property Wrapper

 Being a big fan of property getters and setters for blackboxing the internals of property handling, I was intrigued by `@propertyWrapper`s.
 After a nice [introduction around the mechanics and syntax](https://swiftsenpai.com/swift/create-the-perfect-userdefaults-wrapper-using-property-wrapper/), it helped to make the preference handling way more readable and compact and generic at the same time (`Codable` for the rescue).
 As a result, TransL8 now has as property wrapper around `UserDefault` and the `keychain` by means of [KeychainSwift](https://github.com/evgenyneu/keychain-swift) - even with default values.

+## Drag and Drop

+For iPad dragging and dropping text from other apps now switches to the input text view being topmost.
+The `UIDropInteractionDelegate` is easy to use on this one - but apart from the smaller screen it's beyond my knowledge why there is no supported on iPhone.

 ## Catalyst